rydmike/flex_color_scheme/README.md

  }
  ```

-When you build **Example 4**, it starts with **Brand blues** theme.
-A theme that uses blue colors found in
+When you build **Example 4**, it starts with the **Brand blues** theme.
+Based on a scheme that uses blue colors found
-well known web brands.
-The main primary blue color in the light scheme might look very familiar.
+in different well known web brands.
+The primary blue color in the light scheme might thus look very familiar.

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex4al.png?raw=true" alt="ColorScheme example 4a light" width="250"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex4bl.png?raw=true" alt="ColorScheme example 4b light" width="250"/>

-You can use the popup menu available via the ListTile showing the current theme, to change theme to any
+You can use the popup menu available in the ListTile showing the current theme to change the active theme.
+You
-of the supplied 20 + 3 custom color schemes we added.
-When you change scheme, you will notice that the active
+can choose any of the built-in 20 schemes, plus the three custom color schemes we added.
+When you change scheme, you
-theme's color changes are animated by interpolating from the active theme colors, to the new theme colors.
+will notice that the active theme color changes are animated by interpolating from the active theme colors,
-This is a very nice built-in feature when you modify the theme interactively in Flutter Material applications.
+to the new theme colors.
+This is a very nice standard feature when you modify the theme used by a Flutter
+Material applications.

-Try some more of the themes, here is the **Mango mojito** theme for fun.
+Try some of the themes, here is the **Mango mojito** theme.

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex4cl.png?raw=true" alt="ColorScheme example 4c light" width="250"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex4cd.png?raw=true" alt="ColorScheme example 4c dark" width="250"/>